jeffwack/SLHQuantumSystems.jl/README.md

 ## Installation

-This package is not yet registered as a Julia package.
-When it is, (soon) you will be able to install it with
+This package is registered in the Julia registry, you can install it with

 ```julia
 |pkg> add SLHQuantumSystems